kghose/kghose.github.io/linux-tips/thinkpads.md

 I have one that was built in 2012.
 I added an SSD and run Ubuntu on it.
 You can get cheap and poor quality batteries off eBay.
 It was the first time I was exposed to the special Thinkpad black rubbery coating.
 Some people hate that color and coating.
-I fall on the other side.
+I like the feel of it a lot.

 Some people love the keyboard.
 I do like the feel and travel of it, but the keys are a bit noisy.